awsdocs/aws-control-tower-guide/doc_source/customize-landing-zone.md

-# Walkthrough: Customize Your AWS Control Tower Landing Zone<a name="customize-landing-zone"></a>
+# Customize your AWS Control Tower landing zone<a name="customize-landing-zone"></a>

+## <a name="w266aac24b3"></a>

-Certain aspects of your AWS Control Tower landing zone are configurable in the console\.
-To make these customizations, follow the steps given by the AWS Control Tower console\.
+Certain aspects of your AWS Control Tower landing zone are configurable in the console, such as selection of Regions and optional guardrails\.
+Other changes may be made outside the console, with automation\.

+For example, you can create more extensive customizations of your landing zone with the *Customizations for AWS Control Tower* capability, a GitOps\-style customization framework that works with AWS CloudFormation templates and AWS Control Tower lifecycle events\.

+## Customize from the AWS Control Tower console<a name="console-customize"></a>

+To make these customizations to your landing zone, follow the steps given by the AWS Control Tower console\.

 **Select customized names during setup**
-+ You can select your top\-level OU names and you can change OU names after you've set up your landing zone\.
++ You can select your top\-level OU names during setup\.
+You can rename your OUs at any time using the AWS Organizations console, but making changes to your OUs in AWS Organizations may cause repairable [drift](drift.md)\.
 + You can select the names of your shared **Audit** and **Log Archive** accounts, but you cannot change the names after setup\. \(This is a one\-time selection\.\)

+**Tip**
+Remember that renaming an OU in AWS Organizations does not update the corresponding provisioned product in Account Factory\.
+To update the provisioned product automatically \(and avoid drift\), you must perform the OU operation through AWS Control Tower, including creating, deleting, or re\-registering an OU\.

 **Select AWS Regions**
 + You can customize your landing zone by selecting specific AWS Regions for governance\.
 Follow the steps in the AWS Control Tower console\.
 + You can select and de\-select AWS Regions for governance when you update your landing zone\.
-+ You can select and de\-select the Region Deny guardrail to control user access to most AWS services in ungoverned AWS Regions\.
++ You can set the Region Deny guardrail to **Enabled** or **Not enabled**, and control user access to most AWS services in ungoverned AWS Regions\.

 **Customize by adding optional guardrails**
 + Strongly recommended and elective guardrails are optional, which means that you can customize the level of enforcement for your landing zone by choosing which ones to enable\.
 [Optional guardrails](optional-guardrails.md) are not enabled by default\.
 + The optional [Guardrails that enhance data residency protection](data-residency-guardrails.md) allow you to customize the Regions in which you store and allow access to your data\.

-**Configure customizations outside the AWS Control Tower console**
+## Automate customizations outside the AWS Control Tower console<a name="automate-customizations"></a>

 Some customizations are not available through the AWS Control Tower console, but they can be implemented in other ways\.
 For example:
-+ You can customize accounts during provisioning with Account Factory for Terraform\.
++ You can customize accounts during provisioning, in a GitOps\-style workflow, with [*Account Factory for Terraform \(AFT\)*](taf-account-provisioning.md)\.

+  AFT is deployed with a Terraform module, available in the [AFT repository](https://github.com/aws-ia/terraform-aws-control_tower_account_factory/tree/main)\.
-+ You can customize your AWS Control Tower landing zone with an AWS CloudFormation template and service control policies \(SCPs\)\.
-You can deploy the custom template and policies to individual accounts and organizational units \(OUs\) within your organization\.
++ You can customize your AWS Control Tower landing zone with [*Customizations for AWS Control Tower*](cfct-overview.md) \(CfCT\), a package of functionality that is built upon AWS CloudFormation templates and service control policies \(SCPs\)\.
+You can deploy the custom templates and policies to individual accounts and organizational units \(OUs\) within your organization\.

-## Customize with AWS CloudFormation templates<a name="customize-with-templates"></a>
+  Source code for CfCT is available in a [GitHub repository](https://github.com/aws-solutions/aws-control-tower-customizations)\.

+## Benefits of Customizations for AWS Control Tower \(CfCT\)<a name="benefits-of-cfct"></a>

+The package of functionality that we refer to as *Customizations for AWS Control Tower* \(CfCT\) helps you create more extensive customizations for your landing zone than you can create in the AWS Control Tower console\.
+It offers a GitOps\-style, automated process\.
+You can reshape your landing zone to meet your business requirements\.

-The AWS CloudFormation customization process is integrated with AWS Control Tower [lifecycle events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html), so that your resource deployments stay synchronized with your landing zone\.
-For example, when a new account is created by the AWS Control Tower account factory, the resources attached to the account's OU can be deployed automatically\.
+This *infrastructure\-as\-code* customization process integrates AWS CloudFormation templates with AWS service control policies \(SCPs\) and AWS Control Tower [lifecycle events](lifecycle-events.md), so that your resource deployments remain synchronized with your landing zone\.
+For example, when you create a new account with Account Factory, the resources attached to the account and the OU can be deployed automatically\.

-To learn more, see the [https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/welcome.html](https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/welcome.html) for AWS Control Tower customizations with AWS CloudFormation templates\.

-**Benefits of AWS CloudFormation customization**
+**Note**
+Unlike Account Factory and AFT, CfCT is not specifically intended to create new accounts, but to customize accounts and OUs in your landing zone by deploying resources that you specify\.

+**Benefits**
-+ **Quicker set up for a customized and secure AWS environment** – With AWS Control Tower and other highly\-available, trusted AWS services, you can establish a secure, multi\-account AWS environment more quickly, and incorporate AWS best practices\.
++ **Expand a customized and secure AWS environment** – You can expand your multi\-account AWS Control Tower environment more quickly, and incorporate AWS best practices into a repeatable customization workflow\.
-+ **Customization to your requirements** – You can use the AWS CloudFormation template and service control policies to customize your AWS Control Tower landing zone for your business requirements\.
++ **Instantiate your requirements** – You can customize your AWS Control Tower landing zone for your business requirements, with the AWS CloudFormation templates and service control policies that express your policy intentions\.
-+ **Automate with AWS Control Tower lifecycle events** – Lifecycle events allow you to deploy resources based on completion of a previous series of events\.
-You can rely on a lifecycle event to help you deploy resources automatically\.
++ **Automate further with AWS Control Tower lifecycle events** – Lifecycle events allow you to deploy resources based on completion of a previous series of events\.
+You can rely on a lifecycle event to help you deploy resources to accounts and OUs, automatically\.
++ **Extend your network architecture** – You can deploy customized network architectures that improve and protect your connectivity, such as a transit gateway\.

+## Additional CfCT examples<a name="cfct-examples"></a>
++ An example networking use case with *Customizations for AWS Control Tower* \(CfCT\) is given in the AWS Architecture blog post, [Deploy consistent DNS with AWS Service Catalog and AWS Control Tower customizations](http://aws.amazon.com/blogs/architecture/deploy-consistent-dns-with-aws-service-catalog-and-aws-control-tower-customizations/)\.
++ A specific example [related to CfCT and Amazon GuardDuty](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions/guardduty/guardduty_org/customizations_for_aws_control_tower) is available on GitHub in the [`aws-samples` repository](https://github.com/aws-samples/aws-security-reference-architecture-examples)\.
++ Additional code examples regarding CfCT are available as part of the AWS Security Reference Architecture, in the [`aws-samples` repository](https://github.com/aws-samples/aws-security-reference-architecture-examples)\.
+Many of these examples contain sample `manifest.yaml` files in a directory named `customizations_for_aws_control_tower`\.

-For more information, see the deployment documentation for this AWS Control Tower solution architecture, available through the [AWS Solutions web page](http://aws.amazon.com/solutions/customizations-for-aws-control-tower/)\.
+For more information about the AWS Security Reference Architecture, see the [AWS Prescriptive Guidance pages](https://docs.aws.amazon.com/prescriptive-guidance/latest/security-reference-architecture/welcome.html)\.